leodido/caddy-jsonselect-encoder/README.md

 {request>host} {request>method} {request>headers>User-Agent>[0]}
 ```

-The resulting JSON will respect the hierarchy of the selector keys.
+The resulting JSON will respect the hierarchy of the selector paths.

 ## Caddyfile